Hyperreality: Hyperstition

 The concept of "hyperstition" as expounded upon by the English collective Cybernetic Culture Research Unit generalizes the notion of hyperreality to encompass the concept of "fictional entities that make themselves real."
 In Nick Land's own words:

+Hyperstition is a positive feedback circuit including culture as a component.
+It can be defined as the experimental (techno-)science of self-fulfilling prophecies.
+Superstitions are merely false beliefs, but hyperstitions – by their very existence as ideas –function causally to bring about their own reality.